mischb/tic-tac-toe/README.md

-'Hello our names are Alexisha and Malex'
+'Hello our names was Alexisha but now it is Malex'